mghezaiel/VICReg-implementation-/README.md

 I adapted the work to non image data (nxm matrices) for unsupervised dimensionality reduction.

-All modules were implemented in the local repository and following what as been described in the paper.
+All modules were implemented in the local repository and following what has been described in the paper.

 1) The library contains: